Complementary Composite Minimization, Small Gradients in General Norms, and Applications: Lower Bounds

 \subsection{Lower Complexity Bounds for Minimizing the Norm of the Gradient}

-We provide lower complexity bounds for minimizing the norm of the gradient.
-For the sake of simplicity, we can think of these lower bounds for the oracle ${\cal O}(f,x)=\nabla f(\vx)$, but we point out they work more generally for arbitrary {\em local oracles} (more on this in the next section).
+We now provide lower complexity bounds for minimizing the norm of the gradient.
+For the sake of simplicity, we can think of these lower bounds for the gradient oracle ${\cal O}(f,x)=\nabla f(\vx)$, but we point out they work more generally for arbitrary {\em local oracles} (more on this in the next subsection).

 In short, we reduce the problem of making the gradient small to that of approximately minimizing the objective.